smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/06-Kaggle-submission/README.md

 Now that your first submission is done, you may want to train on a bigger sample and see how your score evolves.

-In order to do that, modify the parameters used in order to train the model and use 1 000 000 lines.
+To do so, modify the parameters used in order to train the model and use 1 000 000 lines.
 You only need to set `n_rows=1_000_000` inside of `trainer.py`.

 Then again: